onedayatatime/spiritsoulbody/docs/holy-spirit.md

 > In the same way, the Spirit helps us in our weakness.
 We do not know what we ought to pray for, but the Spirit himself intercedes for us through wordless groans. - **Romans 8:26**
 > And he who searches our hearts knows the mind of the Spirit, because the Spirit intercedes for God’s people in accordance with the will of God. - **Romans 8:27**

+#### He searches all things
+> These are the things God has revealed to us by his Spirit.
+The Spirit searches all things, even the deep things of God. - **1 Corinthians 2:10**

+#### He knows the thoughts of God
+> For who knows a person’s thoughts except their own spirit within them?
+In the same way no one knows the thoughts of God except the Spirit of God. - **1 Corinthians 2:11**

 #### He dwells within us
 > You, however, are not in the realm of the flesh but are in the realm of the Spirit, if indeed the Spirit of God lives in you.
 And if anyone does not have the Spirit of Christ, they do not belong to Christ. - **Romands 8:8,9**
 > And if the Spirit of him who raised Jesus from the dead is living in you, he who raised Christ from the dead will also give life to your mortal bodies because of his Spirit who lives in you. - **Romans 8:11**
+> Don’t you know that you yourselves are God’s temple and that God’s Spirit dwells in your midst? - **1 Corinthians 3:16**
+> Do you not know that your bodies are temples of the Holy Spirit, who is in you, whom you have received from God?
+You are not your own; - **1 Corinthians 6:19**
+> In my judgment, she is happier if she stays as she is—and I think that I too have the Spirit of God. - **1 Corinthians 7:40**

 #### He gives life
 > The Spirit gives life; the flesh counts for nothing.
 The words I have spoken to you—they are full of the Spirit and life. - **John 6: 63**
 > because through Christ Jesus the law of the Spirit who gives life has set you free from the law of sin and death. - **Romans 8:2**
 > But if Christ is in you, then even though your body is subject to death because of sin, the Spirit gives life because of righteousness. - **Romans 8:10**
 > And if the Spirit of him who raised Jesus from the dead is living in you, he who raised Christ from the dead will also give life to your mortal bodies because of his Spirit who lives in you. - **Romans 8:11**
+> So it is written: “The first man Adam became a living being”f ; the last Adam, a life-giving spirit. - **1 Corinthians 15:45**

 #### He gives power
 > But you will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth.” - **Acts 1:8**

+#### He gives gifts
+> There are different kinds of gifts, but the same Spirit distributes them. - **1 Corinthians 12:4**
+> To one there is given through the Spirit a message of wisdom, to another a message of knowledge by means of the same Spirit, to another faith by the same Spirit, to another gifts of healing by that one Spirit, to another miraculous powers, to another prophecy, to another distinguishing between spirits, to another speaking in different kinds of tongues, and to still another the interpretation of tongues. - **1 Corinthians 12:8-10**
+> All these are the work of one and the same Spirit, and he distributes them to each one, just as he determines. - **1 Corinthians 12:11**
+> So it is with you.
+Since you are eager for gifts of the Spirit, try to excel in those that build up the church.  - **1 Corinthians 14:12**

+#### He manifests for common good
+> Now to each one the manifestation of the Spirit is given for the common good. - **1 Corinthians 12:7**
+> So it is with you.
+Since you are eager for gifts of the Spirit, try to excel in those that build up the church.  - **1 Corinthians 14:12**

 #### He sanctifies
 > to be a minister of Christ Jesus to the Gentiles.
 He gave me the priestly duty of proclaiming the gospel of God, so that the Gentiles might become an offering acceptable to God, sanctified by the Holy Spirit. - **Romans 15:16**
+> And that is what some of you were.
+But you were washed, you were sanctified, you were justified in the name of the Lord Jesus Christ and by the Spirit of our God. - **1 Corinthians 6:11**

 #### He can prevent
 > Paul and his companions traveled throughout the region of Phrygia and Galatia, having been kept by the Holy Spirit from preaching the word in the province of Asia.
 When they came to the border of Mysia, they tried to enter Bithynia, but the Spirit of Jesus would not allow them to.- **Acts 16:6,7**